Friends of Dorothy (song): Background

 The phrase "friends of Dorothy" had a history of being an indirect way of referring to someone as a queer individual, with its origins commonly thought to come from The Wizard of Oz (1939) character Dorothy Gale, played in the movie by, Judy Garland who had been identified as a gay icon, though other sources suggested it was a reference to Algonquin Round Table founding member Dorothy Parker.
 Member Anthony Field recounted that when The Wiggles began touring in the United States, people would approach them and ask if they were friends of Dorothy based on the Wiggles featuring a character named Dorothy the Dinosaur.
 Field said that he would agree that they were, unaware of the euphemism.

 Composition

 Field had the idea to write the song upon learning the history of the term and collaborated with Orville Peck, who was already out as gay, approaching him about it via a Zoom meeting, and Peck was reportedly happy to participate.
 As Gay City News noted, Peck was not the only singer the Wiggles worked with on the album who was popular among the queer community, as two other tracks were collaborations with Dolly Parton and a cover of Chappell Roan's song "Pink Pony Club".

 The song uses slang which is commonly associated with the LGBTQ community, such as "What's the tea?" and "fierce".
-Despite it not otherwise contain overtly queer themes, the song was immediately identified as a reference to the queer community and its language.
+Although it did not contain overtly queer themes, the song was immediately identified as a reference to the queer community and its language.